The following members of staff form the geography department at King Edwards:

 - Mrs K Riley (Teacher of Geography)

-Geography is highly valued humanities subject that aims to bridge the gap between Arts and Science.
+Geography is a highly valued humanities subject that aims to bridge the gap between Arts and Science.
 It is widely recognised as an academically ‘robust’ subject that prepares students to think in depth about current topics.
 Here at King Edwards we are firm believers in ‘living through’ geography and applying our own knowledge and experiences to the subject in order to develop our understanding.

 The Royal Geographical Society states Geography informs us about: